You don't have to struggle with panic attacks or severe anxiety anymore.

 Most of them are completely below your awareness, and normally would be no big deal, but stress is cumulative.
 You become like a bathtub with the drain plugged.
 Even a little drip will eventually cause the tub to overflow.

 There is a strong link between inflammation and anxiety.
 We know inflammation is how the body responds to injury, and the injury doesn’t have to be physical.
 Mental and emotional stress can cause inflammation in the body too.

 Stress produces inflammatory cytokines that affects how the gut, brain, and nervous system communicate.
 Unless these systems are balanced, anxiety can become painful and problematic.

 Once you’ve suffered that first attack, that fear response reinforces itself.
 Soon, every fearful thought releases a little trickle of adrenaline into the body.
 Adrenaline is the body’s natural “speed”.
 As this becomes chronic, anxiety becomes unrelenting, crippling panic.
 It would be like drinking five pots of coffee day after day.

 In hypnosis, the suggestion turns down body’s hyper-reactivity.
 Hypnosis desensitizes you to these triggers so that you begin to maintain a state of calm relaxation.
 Self-hypnosis reinforces this new response so that calm becomes your new norm.

-In fact, hypnotherapy may be helpful with all stress-related problems because going into the hypnotic state causes the body to release natural endorphins.
+In fact, hypnotherapy may be helpful with all stress-related problems because going into the hypnotic state causes the body to release natural endorphins, which also help counter inflammatory cytokines.
 This endorphin release creates a calming effect throughout.
 Stress reactions are physiological as well as psychological.

 The trigger is psychological but the response is physiological.
 Once patients understand this connection, the rest is easy.